szczyglis-dev/py-gpt/README.md

 Enable it in `Config -> Settings -> Context -> Advanced handling -> Enable advanced context handling`.
 When the unsummarized model-facing conversation approaches the configured threshold, PyGPT compacts older completed turns into conversation-scoped continuation notes and keeps a newer verbatim tail.
 The complete chat history remains stored in SQLite; only the history sent to the model is trimmed.

 Continuation notes are stored in `memory_ctx`, one row per conversation, and are separate from the Memory plugin's global/project long-term memory.
 They preserve compact state such as goals, constraints, decisions, completed work, important findings and pending work. `memory_ctx_get`, `memory_ctx_add` and `memory_ctx_replace` can read or maintain these notes.
-In Chat with Agents, the main agent also uses persistent bounded rolling memory backed by the same conversation notes, while worker rolling summaries stay runtime-local.
+In Agents, the main agent also uses persistent bounded rolling memory backed by the same conversation notes, while worker rolling summaries stay runtime-local.

 The main settings are **Checkpoint threshold (%)** (default `75`), **Context tail after checkpoint (%)** (default `45`), and **Maximum continuation note characters** (default `24000`).
 Model-aware token limits and safety reserves are also applied at runtime.